 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Due to Intel[®] chipset limitation, DDR3 1600MHz and higher memory modules on XMP mode will run at the maximum transfer rate of DDR3 1600MHz. - Always install DIMMs with the same CAS latency.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
 For optimal compatibility, we recommend that you install memory modules of the same version or date code (D/C) from the same vendor.
-Check with the retailer to get the correct memory modules. - Due to the memory address limitation on 32-bit Windows[®] OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
-For effective use of memory, we recommend that you do any of the following: - Use a maximum of 3GB system memory if you are using a 32-bit Windows® OS. - Install a 64-bit Windows® OS if you want to install 4GB or more on the motherboard. - This motherboard does not support DIMMs made up of 512Mb (64MB) chips or less.
+Check with the retailer to get the correct memory modules. - Memory module with memory frequency higher than 2133 MHz and its corresponding timing or the loaded XMP Profile is not the JEDEC memory standard.
+The stability and compatibility of these memory modules depend on the CPU's capabilities and other installed devices. - Due to Intel® chipset limitation, DDR3 1600 MHz and higher memory modules on XMP mode will run at the maximum transfer rate of DDR3 1600 MHz. - Due to the memory address limitation on 32-bit Windows[®] OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
+For effective use of memory, we recommend that you do any of the following: - Use a maximum of 3GB system memory if you are using a 32-bit Windows[®] OS. - Install a 64-bit Windows OS when you want to install 4GB or more on the motherboard. - This motherboard does not support DIMMs made up of 512Mb (64MB) chips or less.

-- The default memory operation frequency is dependent on its Serial Presence Detect (SPD), which is the standard way of accessing information from a memory module. - For system stability, use a more efficient memory cooling system to support a full memory load (4 DIMMs). - · Visit the ASUS website at: www.asus.com for the latest QVL.
+- The default memory operation frequency is dependent on its Serial Presence Detect (SPD), which is the standard way of accessing information from a memory module.
+Under the default state, some memory modules for overclocking may operate at a lower frequency than the vendor-marked value.
+To operate at the vendor-marked or at a higher frequency, refer to section 2.4 Ai Tweaker menu for manual memory frequency adjustment. - For system stability, use a more efficient memory cooling system to support a full memory load (2 DIMMs) or overclocking condition.